caocampb/EventCommandCenter/docs/event-command-center-implementation-plan.md

 2. **Vendor Management**
    - Store all vendor information in one place (no more spreadsheets!)
    - See elegant vendor cards with clear, essential information
-   - Assign vendors to specific events with a simple action
+   - Mark favorite vendors with intuitive star icons for quick access
-   - Filter vendors to quickly find who they need
+   - Filter and search vendors to quickly find what they need
+   - Toggle favorites with immediate UI feedback

 3. **Budget Tracking**
    - Track all event expenses in a single interface